aistdio/C-CPP-projects/README.md

 # Sprintf:
-Implementation of sprintf function from C standart library
+Different implementation of sprintf function from C standart library

-with different structure

 # Grep && Cat:
 Implementation of grep and cat (Linux) utilities in C language